-Caveats can only be applied to information classified as PROTECTED or above, except for NATIONAL CABINET special handling caveat which can be applied to OFFICIAL: Sensitive and above.
+Caveats can only be applied to information classified as PROTECTED or above.

 The originator must approve any changes to, or removal of a caveat.

 A caveat may be used to provide additional, special protections where the protective marking is not sufficient.
 There are four categories of caveats: